 The microfibres that would have been washed down the drain collect in the seams of the GuppyFriend Washing Bag.
 You simply take them out and put them in the bin.
 Look closely at the photo below – can you see the dark fluff in the seam?
 That’s the microfibres the GuppyFriend has collected from one wash.

 You can buy a GuppyFriend Washing Bag at Ethical Superstore here for £25.

-I do think it’s a good idea in theory.
+I do think it’s a good idea.
 Unfortunately, I’m not sure that it will make a huge difference to the plastic pollution problem, unless everyone uses them.
 And that’s unlikely due to the cost and additional effort involved in sorting the laundry.
-I’ll keep on using mine as I have bought it, but I don’t think I would replace it if it tore.
+I’ll keep on using mine as I have bought it, but I’m not sure I would replace it if it tore.

 EcoEgg Laundry Egg

 I am also trying an EcoEgg Laundry Egg, which costs £12.99 from Ethical Superstore.
 It’s available in two fragrances, and an unscented version.

 It does feel like an expensive outlay, until you do the sums.
 When you compare an EcoEgg to a variety of laundry liquids, it comes out the cheapest every time: